KilianBonnet/squidward/README.md

 # 🔴 Squidward 🟡
-A nodeJS API to solve a Connect4 game.
+### About
+Squidward is a nodeJS REST-API to solve a Connect4 game.
+Its name comes from the name Squidward from the Spongebob Squarepants series where the French name of Squidward is Carlo.
+Carlo refers to Monte Carlo: the algorithm used by our API to solve the Connect4 problem.

+### Authors
 - BONNET Kilian
 - LE BIHAN Léo
 - BUQUET Antoine